 “He puts her needs before his own,” said Dawn Huskey, who teaches practical and performing arts.
 “What 17-year-old young man would do that?
 He left school.
 He went on virtual learning so he can protect her.
 He has a heart of service.”

 Katherine’s son is Ny’Reon’s biological father.
 Shortly after Ny’Reon was born, he asked Katherine if she could take care of the baby.

 “They were not in the right head space to raise a child,” Ny’Reon said of his parents.
 “My grandmother adopted me when she was 52 and I was two months old.
 For me to come from a past like that to the man I am today, nothing but God did that.”

-- Learning job skills, gaining confidence and making a very big friend with the help of an education choice scholarship
+- Putting the 'student' in 'student-athlete' with the help of an education choice scholarship

 Faith takes center stage in the lives of the Shumans, which is why Katherine wanted a faith-based education for Ny’Reon.
 They belong to Trinity Deliverance Christian Church in Jacksonville.
 When he was 11, Ny’Reon was asked to preach in front of the congregation.
 He’s been a guest preacher ever since.